- Match Preview – Real Madrid host Getafe

 - Updated: May 10, 2018

-Real Madrid have a date with Liverpool on a cold night in Kiev for the finals of the 2017/2018 UEFA Champions League on May 26, and the journey has been nothing short of challenging for the Zinedine Zidane led Los Blancos in their quest for an overly unprecedented third consecutive UCL title win.
+Real Madrid have a date with Liverpool on a cold night in Kiev for the final of the 2017/2018 UEFA Champions League on May 26, and the journey has been nothing short of challenging for the Zinedine Zidane led Los Blancos in their quest for an unprecedented third consecutive UCL title win.

 The road to Kiev for Real Madrid has produced exciting and enthralling encounters for both fans, rivals, and critics alike.
 The Santiago Bernabeu outfit have shown character in their survival of some scares in this year’s competition, and they have done it in style.

 Real Madrid were drawn into Group H of the 2017/18 UEFA Champions League to lock horns with three others in the likes of Premier League outfit, Tottenham Hotspur, Bundesliga outfit, Borussia Dortmund and Apoel Nicosia, the league Champions from Cyprus and supposed minnows of the group, although they proved a hard nut to crack for Dortmund.

 Apoel Nicosia were the first casualties of Madrid’s dreaded attack line as they were routed 3 nil at the Bernabeu with UCL key men, Ronaldo and Ramos producing the goods.
 Cristiano Ronaldo started his ‘every game’ scoring spree on the night, a run that no one saw coming.